twitchtv/twirp/CONTRIBUTING.md

  * Make sure to clone the repo on `$GOPATH/src/github.com/twitchtv/twirp`
  * Run Go unit tests with `make test_core`, or just the tests with `go test -race ./...`.
  * Most tests of the Go server are in `internal/twirptest/service_test.go`.
- * Integration tests running the full stack in both Golang and Python auto-generated clients are in the [clientcompat](./clientcompat) directory.
+ * Integration tests running the full stack in both Go and Python auto-generated clients are in the [clientcompat](./clientcompat) directory.

 ## Contributing Documentation